 The Habitats Directive promotes a hierarchy of avoidance, mitigation and compensatory measures.
-This approach aims to avoid any impacts on European sites by identifying possible impacts early in the planmaking process and avoiding such impacts.
+This approach aims to avoid any impacts on European Sites by identifying possible impacts early in the plan-making process and avoiding such impacts.
 Second, the approach involves the application of mitigation measures, if necessary, during the AA process to the point where no adverse impacts on the site(s) remain.
-If potential impacts on European sites remain, the approach requires the consideration of alternative solutions.
-If no alternative solutions are identified and the plan/project is required for imperative reasons of overriding public interest, then compensation measures are required for any remaining adverse effect(s).
+If potential impacts on European Sites remain, and no further practicable mitigation is possible, the approach requires the consideration of alternative solutions.
+If no alternative solutions are identified and the Plan is required for imperative reasons of overriding public interest, then compensation measures are required for any remaining adverse effects.

-The assessment of potential effects on European sites is conducted following a standard source-pathway-receptor model, where, in order for an effect to be established all three elements of this mechanism must be in place.
-The absence or removal of one of the elements of the model is sufficient to conclude that a potential effect is not of any relevance or significance.
+Ecological impact assessment of potential effects on European Sites is conducted following a standard source-pathway-receptor model, where, in order for an effect to be established all three elements of this mechanism must be in place.
+The absence or removal of one of the elements of the mechanism is sufficient to conclude that a potential effect is not of any relevance or significance.